Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 something like
 `export EBU_USER_PREFIX=/project/project_465000000/EasyBuild`.
 You have to do this **before** loading the `LUMI` module as it is then already used to ensure that user modules are included in the module search path.
-You can do this in your `.bash_profile` or `.bashrc`.
+You can do this in your `.profile` or `.bashrc`.
 This variable is not only **used by EasyBuild-user** to know where to install software, but also by the `LUMI` - or actually **the `partition` - module to find software** so all users in your project who want to use the software should set that variable.

-Once that environment variable is set, all you need to do to activate EasyBuild is to load the `LUMI` module, load a partition module if you want a different one from the default, and then load the `EasyBuild-user` module.
-In fact, if you switch to a different `partition` or `LUMI` module after loading `EasyBuild-user` EasyBuild will still be correctly reconfigured for the new stack and new partition.
-Cross-compilation which is installing software for a different partition than the one you're working on does not always work since there is so much software around with installation scripts that don't follow good practices, but when it works it is easy to do on LUMI by simply loading a different partition module than the one that is auto-loaded by the `LUMI` module.

 #### Step 2: Configure the environment